Nazuz72debug/Psych-Engine-0.6.3-Patched/README.md

-# 🎵 Friday Night Funkin' - Multiverse Collection
+# 🎵 Friday Night Funkin' - Psych 0.6.3 - Patché et tritée comme 0.7

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended as a fix for the vanilla version’s many issues while keeping its casual play aspect.
 Also aims to be an easier alternative for beginner coders.